Pregnancy strength & weight training

-Strength or resistance training may improve endurance in preparation for labour, decrease lower back and pelvic pain1, and help you manage pregnancy weight gain2.
-It can lead to a shorter hospital stay and fewer complications during labour and delivery3, and the pelvic floor exercises, in particular, can reduce the chance of urinary incontinence during and after pregnancy4.
+Research shows that strength or resistance training can help to improve your endurance levels in preparation for labour, decrease lower back and pelvic pain1, and help you manage pregnancy weight gain2.
+It can also lead to fewer complications during labour and delivery and a shorter hospital stay3.
+The pelvic floor exercises, in particular, can reduce your chance of experiencing urinary incontinence problems during and after pregnancy4.
 Strength Coach Pip also believes it helps you train for the physical side of being a mum – carrying a baby and lifting buggies and car seats can be hard work!

 Meet your coach

-Pip is a qualified pre- and postnatal fitness instructor, mum and co-owner of London-based exercise studio Frame, which runs over 50 pre- and postnatal exercise classes each week.
-Alongside studio partner Joan Murphy, she recently launched MumHood – an online source of exercise programmes for mums and mums-to-be.
+Pip is a qualified pre- and postnatal fitness instructor, mum and co-owner of MumHood – an online source of exercise programmes for mums and mums-to-be.
+Pip has made it her mission to create safe, simple and effective workouts tailored for each stage of your journey to parenthood.
 Watch Pip in action.

 What you'll need